Vehicle Safety Assessments Don’t Protect Pedestrians

 The GAO is pressuring the National Highway Traffic Safety Administration to do what forward-thinking countries around the world did over a decade ago, and finally require automakers to start testing how likely their cars are to kill a pedestrian in a collision.
 Currently, U.S. vehicle manufacturers are only required to meet crash safety standards for the people inside their vehicles.

 International standards for pedestrian crash mitigation tests have existed since way back in 2008.
-NHTSA updated their New Car Assessment program in the same year, but chose not to adopt a process that could have saved countless pedestrian lives.
+The same year, NHTSA updated its New Car Assessment program — a consumer education service that tells drivers how well the car’s occupants are likely to fare in a crash — but chose not to adopt a process that could have saved countless pedestrian lives.

 The role that vehicle design plays in our pedestrian death crisis had gotten substantial attention from researchers in the last few years, even if it hasn’t resulted in the kind of urgent policy action that data suggests we need.
 In particular, the rising popularity of SUVs and light trucks has experts worried: the probability of death for a pedestrian who gets hit by a larger-than-average vehicle is 3.4 times higher than one who gets hit by a smaller passenger car, in large part because an urban assault vehicle is more likely to strike a walker at the head or neck level.
 Unsurprisingly, as huge cars became increasingly popular since 2008, SUV-involved pedestrian fatalities have risen 68 percent— faster than any other body style.